 From newspaper references and the above source it is clear that a blacksmith was working at the Geraldine Mine by October 1850; this would have been convict #48 James Baker (incorrectly spelt on the TOL list).
 On 23rd February 1847, he had been convicted at Devon County Sessions on two charges of stealing fowls and was sentenced to fourteen years transportation.
 He had been incarcerated in Exeter and Wakefield Houses of Corrections followed by Millbank and Portland Prisons before leaving Portsmouth on 4th March for Fremantle.
 Baker was born c.
 1802 and was married with two children when convicted.

 Certainly the workforce of soldiers and convicts was busy building at the minesite.
 In its Assessment Documentation, the Heritage Council indicated that the place is composed of a number of structures … identified on the site include: the Engine House (c.1851), Mine Manager’s House (c.1851), Ore breaking floor (c.1851), Cemetery (c.1854), Mine Shafts (1849), and the Ore processing site (c.1860s).
+In addition to this list was the smelter completed about 1851 and upgraded in 1855, its chimney a landmark to be seen on the horizon for over a century.

 The War Office Monthly Returns for January 1850 show that Champion Bay had exactly the same number of men on duty as had been present in 1849: Lieutenant L R Elliot, Sergeant #1470 Henry Thackery and 29 rank and file.
 However, on 8th February 1850 the complement of troops was reduced by General Order #2 by Commandant F C Irwin.
 Owing to the suspension of operations of the Geraldine Mine, from 1st March the rank and file at Champion Bay was reduced to 15 men.
 And in August this fell to 14 with the death of Private #2278 Andrew Murphy; he died on 8th August 1850, cause unknown.
 By September the Champion Bay complement was back up to 15 rank and file.
 However during September 1850, more men were sent to Sharks Bay and another military post, 500 miles from Perth, was established.
 But why was this new establishment needed?
 Read on …